Gitjas/Ascalons_Questpack/AC_QUEST/Readme-AC_QUEST-English.txt

 IV.
 Compatibility:

-Ascalon's Quest Pack was written in WeiDU and is likely compatible with all other WeiDU modifications.
-This mod was written specifically with the BWP by Leonardo Watson in mind and should work without issues for all BGT games.

 From version 2.00 the mod is compatible with Tutu (w TotSC), BG:EE, BGII:EE, BGII, BGT, and EET.

+For compatibility with Glam's NPC Pack, install the "Beregost" install choice for the component "From Wolves and Men".
+Ascalon's Questpack should be installed before NPC mods, especially Ascalon's Breagar, Brage's Redemption, and Brandock the Mage.

 ***************************************************************************************************************

 V. Contact:

-If you experience any problems (during installation or ingame), then you can contact me via the email adress above or at the www.kerzenburg.nightisforum.de forums (my name is "Ascalon" either way).
+If you experience any problems (during installation or ingame), then you can contact the current maintainer in one of the forum threads, either at Kerzenburgforum, GibberlingsThree, or BeamDog Forums.

 ***************************************************************************************************************